kevinbleckmann/AI-Hackathon/genai-rockstar-contest-2023/fastchat/README.md

 ## Submitting Results

-For this portion of the challenge, you will need to copy the prompt you used, the text output and take a screenshot of either the UI or the output on the console.
-Put the lyrics in a text file and use the title of your song as the name of the file.
-Upload all of these as part of your submission.
+For this portion of the contest, you will need to screenshot the prompt you used, the text output and take a screenshot of either the UI or the output on the console.
 Examples are below.
-Don't finalize your submission until you've completed the second portion of the challenge.

 **For the prompt and lyrics:**